Espresso helps rollups:

 at its best

-The Espresso Sequencer, shared across multiple rollups, makes cross-chain messaging and bridging cheaper, faster, and safer.
+Espresso allows proposers to bid for blockspace across multiple rollups, making cross-chain messaging and bridging cheaper, faster, and safer.

 L2 Rollups

-Accelerate your decentralization roadmap, inherit security from Ethereum, and interoperate more reliably with other rollups.
+Accelerate your decentralization roadmap, inherit security from Ethereum, and interoperate more reliably with other rollups—without sacrificing on value accrual or sovereignty.

 Participate as L2 Rollup